dwyl/fields/README.md

 ```

 The hash _value_ is identical for the given input text
-in this case the the email address `"alex@gmail.com"`.
+in this case the email address `"alex@gmail.com"`.

 If you use the `Fields.EmailHash.dump/1` function,
 you will see the same hash value